-When potential clients, colleagues, and acquaintances inquire about Voltage Control and learn that I’m running Innovation Workshops many are curious about the mechanics of an innovation workshop.
+When potential clients, colleagues, and acquaintances inquire about Voltage Control and learn that I’m running Innovation Workshops many are curious about the mechanics of an innovation workshop and Design Sprints.
 Who is involved?
 What do you do?
 How do they work?
 When is a good time to do them?
 Let’s start by discussing Design Sprints….

 One of my favorite workshop frameworks is the Google Ventures (GV) Design Sprint.
 Jake Knapp began to conceive the Design Sprint process while working at Google designing Google Hangouts.
 Jake left Google to join the GV Design Team and began to refine the process while facilitating Sprints for GV portfolio companies.
 After running hundreds of Sprints, Jake released a book providing concrete examples and step by step guide for each exercise.